peter88213/novxlib/docs/document_types.md

     Sections of the "Unused" type are not exported.
--   The document contains section `[sc...]` markers. **Do not touch lines containing the markers** if you want to be able to write the document back to *noveltree* format.
+-   The document contains section `[sc...]` markers. **Do not touch lines containing the markers** if you want to be able to write the document back to *novelibre* format.
 -   The document contains part, chapter, and section headings.
 However, changes will not be written back.
 -   Chapters and sections can neither be rearranged nor deleted.
 -   When editing the document, you can split sections by inserting headings or a section divider: